Jake Batty

-Jake Thomas Batty (born 4 May 2005) is an English professional footballer who plays as a left-back, left wing-back or left winger for club Blackburn Rovers.
+Jake Thomas Batty (born 4 May 2005) is an English professional footballer who plays as a left-back or left wing-back for club Fleetwood Town.

 Club career

 Blackburn Rovers

 Born in Liverpool, Batty joined Blackburn Rovers in 2017.
 Having made his debut in a 4–0 EFL Cup win over Hartlepool United in August 2022, he signed his first professional contract with the club in October 2022.